Professionals

 Sex Play

 Sex play between children, where behaviors and play activities are focused on body parts and functioning, is a normal part of child development.
-This play involves children exploring each other’s bodies and gender roles.
+This play involves children exploring each other’s bodies and roles.
 It is natural for children to have curiosity about sexual behavior, their own and others’ bodies, and to show interest in sexual activities.
 Sex play is different from problematic sexual behavior.
 Sex play occurs between children of similar age, size, development, and abilities.
 Children typically know and play with each other regularly, such as siblings, other children in the family, neighbors, or friends, rather than among strangers.
-The children involved in sex play may be of the same or different genders.
+The children involved in sex play may be of the same or different sex.
 As children get older and more aware of the social rules, their sexual behavior, including sex play, becomes hidden and is generally not known to caregivers.
 Sexual play is periodic, by mutual agreement, and lighthearted.
 When any child is in distress or does not agree to the behavior, or when the sexual behavior becomes planned, frequent, or intrusive, there are causes for concern.

 Normative Sexual Behavior